a5221985/tutorials/Java/deep_dive_into_java_virtual_machine_architecture_and_java_memory_management.md

 	1. Objects are created here

 ## JVM Run Time Data Method Area - Part 3 ##
-1. PC Register - program counter register
+1. PC Register - program counter register - pointer to next instruction to be executed (per thread one)
-	1. PC1 for t1
+	1. PC1 for t1 (thread 1)
 	2. PC2 for t2
 	3. PC3 for t3
-2. Java Stack
+2. Java Stack - when a method is executed, a stack frame is added to the stack, when method returns, frame is removed (contains parameters, local variables, return values, operand stacks)
+	1. Per thread
+	2. Created when thread starts
+	3. t1, t2, t3 - application threads
+	4. `Java.lang.StackOverflowError` - usually occurs for infinite recursion
+	5. `-Xss` - used to increase stack size
 3. Native Method Stack
+	1. If a method in a thread is invoking a native method, (loading dll)
+		1. Native stack is used which is per thread

 ## JVM Execution Engine Overview ##
+1. Execution engine
+	1. Java interpreter
+		1. processes bytecode instruction and analyzes native operation and executes native operation
+		2. Uses Native Method Interface (JNI)
+		3. JNI interfaces with Native Metod Libraries (.dll, .so, ...)
+	2. Profiler
+	3. JIT compiler
+	4. GC

 ## JVM - Conclusion ##
 ## JVM Memory Management Introduction ##
 ## JVM Memory Management Stack ##